-Relationships and Sex Education (DoE) Consulation Response
+Relationships and Sex Education Consultation Response (DoE)

 The Department of Education sought views on the draft regulations, statutory guidance, and regulatory impact assessment relating to Relationships Education, Relationships and Sex Education (RSE) and Health Education.
 The inquiry open in July 2018 with deadlines for responses by 7th November 2018.
 Muslim Women's Network UK responded to the consultation and our response can be downloaded above